skulltech/sumit-ghosh.com/_pages/portfolio.md

 Inboxignite is a domain reputation management platform for email marketers.
 I was responsible for building and maintaining most of the backend services.

 #### Accomplished
-- Created web-app for monitoring DNS records, checking availability of mail servers, and sending emails from those mail servers conveniently.
+- Created a web-app for monitoring DNS records, checking availability of mail servers, and sending emails from those mail servers conveniently.
-- Created SMTP smart-host for routing emails.
+- Created an SMTP smart-host for routing emails.
-- Created email queuing system that sped up bulk-email sending rate over 140 times.
+- Created an email queuing system that sped up bulk-email sending rate over 140 times.
-- Created email deliverability // folder placement checker.
+- Created an email deliverability // folder placement checker.
-- Created user authentication system and dashboard, integrated with database.
+- Created an user authentication system and a dashboard, integrated with the database.

 Technologies used — Python, Flask, Redis, Supervisord, Slimta, SMTP, IMAP, MySQL, DNS.